Hurghada: Demographics

-In 2017, the Russian Consulate was open in Hurghada.

 Climate

 Hurghada has a subtropical-desert climate (Köppen climate classification: BWh), with mild-warm winters and hot to very hot summers.
 Temperatures in the period December–January–February are warm, but in the evenings temperature may drop from an average 20 Celsius degrees to 10.
 November, March and April are comfortably warm.
 May and October are hot and the period from June to September is very hot.
 The average annual temperature of the sea is 24 °C, ranging from 21 °C in February and March to 28 °C in August.